 When a petitioner or respondent demands a community assets settlement, the request itself is often considered divisive.
 As with many legal disputes, the parties call on the court system to resolve their domestic issues.
 If they can’t agree on an equitable arrangement, a judge decides property division issues at trial.

 Title 1, Subtitle C, Chapter 7 outlines the property division statutes that guide a judge’s decision-making process.
 The just and right standard gives courts flexibility in deciding community property issues based on judicial discretion.
-A community property distribution includes these property categories.

 When a judge finalizes a property distribution, Section 7.008 (Consideration of Taxes) requires that they review community asset tax issues.
 Also, if a spouse’s fraudulent acts reduced the value of community assets, the judge must include the value in calculating the distribution.